Awmirhm/PatientManagement/README.md

 # This project is a patient management project in the hospital.

-## *In this project, in addition to managers, employees can also be managed.*
+## *In this project, in addition to patients, employees can also be managed.*

 ### *There are two roles in this application, one is the role of the president and one is the role of the secretary.*